xxfoundation/elixxir-docs/threat_model.md

 https://arxiv.org/abs/1812.05638

-After rereading this paper it is my best guess that the privacy notions for the Elixxir mixnet with the chat client is:
+After rereading this paper it is my best guess that the privacy notions for the Elixxir mixnet with the xx messenger chat client is:

+ - Sender Unobservability
+ - Receiver Unobservability
  - Sender Receiver Unlinkability
  - Sender Message Unlinkability
  - Receiver Message Unlinkability

+## Decoy Traffic

-Currently Elixxir does not make use of any decoy traffic and that is why it does not provide any of the "Unobservability" notions for either senders or receivers.
+Currently the xx messenger does make use of any decoy traffic and that is why it does provide the two "Unobservability" notions for both senders and receivers.
+In other words, xx messenger clients both send and receive decoy and legitimate messages.
+Therefore a passive network observer or a curious network operator cannot ever know with absolute certainty when a xx messenger client sends or receives a legitimate message.

+The decoy traffic also enhances the mixnet's resistance to intersection attacks which are also known as long term statistical disclosure attacks.
+See the section below ``Long term statistical disclosure attacks``.

 ## Mixnet Attacks and Defenses